Category: Culture & Society

 Where did Christmas Tree idea come from?
 Unwrapping its origins

 The idea of the Christmas tree, as it is known today, finds its roots in traditions that date back to the Middle Ages in Germany.
-It was around this time that devout Christians began bringing decorated trees into their homes during the festive period.
-The earliest record reflects a guild in Freiburg setting up a…
+Around this time, devout Christians began bringing decorated trees into their homes during the festive period.
+The earliest record reflects a guild in Freiburg setting up a tree adorned with

 -